OtleyMakerSpace/oms-display/README.md

 It is possible to set the start hour later than the end hour if you would like a display that runs beyond midnight, e.g. setting the start hour to `22` and the end hour to `2` will display the slide show from 22:00 to 2:00.

+**enable-reboot** (true/false): Whether to reboot at the end of the night.

-**handle-bank-holidays**: (true/false): Whether to account for bank holidays on Mondays.
+**handle-bank-holidays** (true/false): Whether to account for bank holidays on Mondays.
 If this is true, Mondays are treated as Wharfedale Men's Shed days only if it is not a bank holiday.
 If false, all Mondays are Wharfedale Men's Shed days.

 **oms-images-folder**: The folder where the Otley Maker Space images are stored.
 Ensure that only image files are in here.
 The images in this folder will be displayed in the order of their filenames (sorted alphabetically).